adj., n., [ˈdɪplɔɪd]

 Definition: having two sets of each chromosome

 Let’s first understand the meaning of the word – diploid.
-From the words ‘di’, meaning “two”, and ‘ploidy’ that refers to the number of sets of chromosomes in a cell, the term is defined as that which possess two sets of each chromosome.
+From the words ‘di’, meaning “two”, and ‘ploidy’ which refers to the number of sets of chromosomes in a cell, the term is defined as that which possesses two sets of each chromosome.

 The majority of the plants and animals are made up of diploid cells except for their sex cells or the gametes that are haploid.
 Haploid cells the cells that contain a single set of chromosomes in the nucleus.
 The fusion of two haploid sex cells results in the formation of a diploid cell called a zygote.

 What is a diploid cell?
 A diploid cell is a cell that contains a diploid chromosome number, meaning the cell has two sets (or two copies) of homologous chromosomes in the nucleus.
 So, how many chromosomes do diploid cells have?
 If a haploid cell has ‘n‘ number of chromosomes, then the diploid number would be ‘2n’.